sarath-crypto/ElderCareSolutions/README.md

-Read UseCases.pdf to select appropriate solution
+Read UseCases.pdf to select appropriate solution.
+Integrated Solution is best architecture ans solution whihc is the last one in UseCases.pdf.